Improving the diagnosis of cognitive impairment in MS

 Summary

-Cognition (thinking and memory) issues can be common in people living with MS and may present in many ways, such as problems with attention, concentration and language.
+Cognition (thinking and memory) issues can be common in people living with MS and may present in many ways, such as problems with attention, concentration, and language.
 However, exactly how these different cognitive functions impact on or interact with each other is unknown.
 Presently there does not exist a universal model of potential cognitive impairment in MS to assist clinicians in the diagnosis and management of cognitive issues for affected people living with MS.

-Dr Malpas aims to address this gap in knowledge by evaluating a new model to assess cognitive impairment in people living with MS and to translate this model into clinical use.
-This study will explore basic models of cognitive function to see how separate areas of cognition (called fundamental and instrumental) are inter-related.
+Dr Charles Malpas aimed to address this knowledge gap by evaluating a new model to assess cognitive impairment in people living with MS and to translate this model into clinical use.
+This study explored basic models of cognitive function to see how separate areas of cognition (called fundamental and instrumental) are inter-related.
 For example, how basic functions such as attention and processing speed (fundamental) and higher-level functions such as memory and language (instrumental) impact each other.
-It is anticipated that this research may develop a new model of cognitive impairment in MS for healthcare professionals to use, leading to improvements in both diagnosis and management.
-Ultimately this will improve cognitive rehabilitation, communication between clinicians, patient education and quality of life for people living with MS.

-Progress to Date
+Progress

 Slight modifications were made to the project to permit assessment of participants via telehealth.
 Specifically, markers of fundamental cognitive function were changed to ensure they could be completed online.